jaubin/ansible_microservices/README.md

 # ansible_microservices
 Ansible microservices repo contains ansible recipes to make it easier to deploy a full Kafka infrastructure with service discovery.
-It relies heavily on repo https://www.github.com/jaubin/rhelbuildtools
+It relies heavily on repo https://www.github.com/jaubin/rhelbuildtools.
+The playbook is included in the ```ansible``` subdirectory.

 It requires Ansible 2.4+ to run, which is provided on RHEL 7 and Debian stable through backports.